BushLife - A Guided Duck Hunt

 Remember when scoping a hunting site, you want activity, not just big flocks going by.

-I also learned that day, that 50 yards was the absolute max a shotgun with a steel shot will effectively reach with enough force to get a bird.
+I also learned that 50 yards was the absolute max a shotgun with a steel shot will effectively reach with enough force to get a bird.
 Even that was pushing it.

 Wrapping up the Hunting Day